 In 2011, a group acquired EA’s intellectual property, including trademarks, and formed the Eastern Air Lines Group.
 The group announced at the beginning of 2014 that it had filed an application with the US Department of Transportation for a Certificate of Public Convenience and Necessity, which would be followed by certification with the FAA.

 The new airline began service with charter and wet-lease flights from MIA at the end of 2014 with Boeing 737-800 jetliners painted in the classic Eastern “hockey stick” livery.
 The IATA and ICAO codes of the original airline, as well as its call sign, are now being used by the new Eastern Air Lines route.

-After its sale to SwiftAir (WT) , the trademarks were handed over to Eastern Airlines, LLC in 2018.
-Before the pandemic and after nearly two decades of being officially defunct, on January 12, 2020, the first flight of the renovated EA landed at JFK airport, marking a new era for the airline.
+After its sale to SwiftAir (WT), the trademarks were handed over to Eastern Airlines, LLC in 2018.
+Before the pandemic and after nearly two decades of being officially defunct, on January 12, 2020, just before the COVID-19 lockdowns halted commercial aviation, the first flight of the renovated EA landed at New York’s JFK airport, marking a new era for the airline.

 Featured image: Boeing 747-121 N735PA at MIA in 71.
 Eastern had leased the Queen of the Sky from Pan American World Airways before the L-1011 arrived.
-Photo: Wiki Commons.
-Article sources: Reconsidering a Century of Flight, World Airline News, World Airline Directory, Easter Air Lines Group.
+Photo: By RuthAS – Own work, CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=40796772.
+Article sources: Reconsidering a Century of Flight, World Airline News, World Airline Directory, and Eastern Air Lines Group.